 - Have a Reindeer Race: This fun STEM activity is a great way to sneak in some Physics, and your kids will want to play again and again!
 To begin, set up your racetrack.
 Tie one end of a string (one for each track) to a chair, thread a straw onto the other end of the string, and then tie the string to another chair.
 Because these reindeer will move quite fast, make your string as long as is possible for your space (10-15 feet if possible).
 Now, it’s time to make your reindeer.
 Blow up a small white balloon and clamp it off.
 Decorate him with googly eyes, brown paper antlers, and a craft pom pom nose.
 Once your reindeer is complete, tape the top of the reindeer to the straw.
 When both reindeer are ready, remove the clamp while keeping the end pinched, let them go at the same time, and watch them fly!

-- Reindeer Food: This Christmas variation of Puppy Chow (also called Muddy Buddies) is sure to delight your children.
+- Reindeer Food: This Christmas variation of Puppy Chow (also called Muddy Buddies).
 It makes a great snack, party food, or gift!
 Simply combine 5 cups of Chex cereal and 1 1/2 cups of broken pretzel pieces in a bowl.
 Melt 1 1/2 cups of peanut butter and 1 1/2 cups of chocolate chips together in the microwave or stovetop.
 Pour the melted peanut butter chocolate mixture over the cereal and pretzel mixture and chill in the refrigerator for about 30 minutes or until it just starts to set.
 Place 1/2 cup powdered sugar in the bottom of another bowl, then add half of the chilled mixture, another 1/2 cup of powdered sugar, and the rest of the cereal/pretzels.
 Gently stir until the sugar is mixed and coating the pieces, then return to the fridge for 30-60 minutes until set.
 Once set, add more powdered sugar 1/4 cup at a time until everything is very coated.
 Once satisfied with the sugar coating, add 1 1/2 cups of red and green M&Ms and 1 cup of mini peanut butter cups.
 Stir, add to a serving bowl, and enjoy!

 Christmas Learning Videos: